 Items you need for this pleated Gele tutorial: 6 Yards Ankara fabric; some office pins.
 Watch the step-by-step video above for the start to finish tutorial of how to tie the Infinity Pleats Ankara Gele by yourself.
 Instruction is by Christiana of Christiana’s Closet, Youtube.

-How to Tie Aso-Oke Pleated Gele that Brides Love
+METHOD #2: How to Tie Pleated Aso-Oke Gele for an Occasion

 What is the ‘Infinity Pleats Ankara Gele’ All About?